Subscribing

 It is possible to suspend any subscription.
 This means, that no messages will be sent, but the information about last consumed message is preserved.
 After reactivating subscription, sending starts from the point where it stopped.

-To change subscription status send POST request with application/json
+To change subscription status send PUT request with application/json content type:

 /topics/{topicName}/subscriptions/{subscriptionName}/state